Black Twitter

-Black Twitter is an internet community largely consisting of African-American users on the social network Twitter focused on issues of interest to the black community in the United States.
+Black Twitter is an internet community largely consisting of the Black diaspora of users in the United States and other nations on X (formerly Twitter), focused on issues of interest to the black community.
 Feminista Jones described it in Salon as "a collective of active, primarily African-American Twitter users who have created a virtual community proving adept at bringing about a wide range of sociopolitical changes."
-A similar Black Twitter community grew in South Africa in the early 2010s.
+A similar Black Twitter community arose in South Africa in the early 2010s.

 User base

-According to a 2013 report by the Pew Research Center, 28 percent of African Americans who used the Internet used Twitter, compared to 20 percent of online white, non-Hispanic Americans.
+According to a 2013 report by the Pew Research Center, 28 percent of African Americans who had used the Internet also used X (then referred to as Twitter), compared to 20 percent of online white, non-Hispanic Americans.
 By 2018, this gap had shrunk, with 26 percent of all African American adults using Twitter, compared to 24 percent of white adults and 20 percent of Hispanic adults.
 In addition, in 2013, 11 percent of African-American Twitter users said they used Twitter at least once a day, compared to 3 percent of white users.
 BlackTwitter.com was launched as a news aggregator reflective of black culture in 2020.

-User and social media researcher André Brock of the University of Iowa dates the first published comments on Black Twitter usage to a 2008 piece by blogger Anil Dash, and a 2009 article by Chris Wilson in The Root describing the viral success of Twitter joke memes such as #YouKnowYoureBlackWhen and #YouKnowYoureFromQueens that were primarily aimed at Black Twitter users.
+User and social media researcher André Brock dates the first published comments on Black Twitter usage to a 2008 piece by blogger Anil Dash, and a 2009 article by Chris Wilson in The Root describing the viral success of Twitter memes such as #YouKnowYoureBlackWhen and #YouKnowYoureFromQueens that were primarily aimed at Black Twitter users.
 Brock cites the first reference to a Black Twitter community—as "Late Night Black People Twitter" and "Black People Twitter"—in the November 2009 article "What Were Black People Talking About on Twitter Last Night?" by Choire Sicha, co-founder of current-affairs website The Awl.
 Sicha described it as "huge, organic and … seemingly seriously nocturnal"—in fact, active around the clock.

-Kyra Gaunt, an early adopter who participated in Black Twitter who also became a social media researcher, shared reactions to black users at the first 140 Characters Conference (#140Conf) that took place on November 17, 2009, at the O2 Indigo in London.
+Kyra Gaunt, an early adopter who participated in Black Twitter, who also became a social media researcher, shared reactions to black users at the first 140 Characters Conference (#140Conf) that took place on November 17, 2009, at the O2 Indigo in London.
 Her slide deck offered examples of racist reactions to the topic #ThatsAfrican that started trending in July 2008.
 She and other users claimed the trending topic was censored by the platform.
 She and other Black Twitter users began blogging and micro-blogging about Black Twitter identity.
 The blogging led to buzz-worthy media appearances about Twitter.
 Social media researcher Sarah Florini prefers to discuss the interactions among this community of users as an "enclave."